 Human beings are social animals.

-Social competence has been found to be strongly associated with child development, academic achievement, and learning skills3.
+Social competence is strongly associated with child development, academic achievement, and learning skills.3

 The ability of a child to get along with other children is also one of the best predictors of their adaptation and general well-being in adulthood.

-Poor social functioning in childhood is strongly associated with negative adult outcomes including unemployment, behavioral problems, criminal activity, substance use, and mental health4.
+Poor social functioning in childhood is strongly associated with adverse adult outcomes, including unemployment, behavioral problems, criminal activity, substance use, and mental health.4

 Therefore, being able to adapt socially impacts not only their own lives but also the lives of their families and society.